Fellowship Program - How to Apply

 For technical assistance with online applications:

 (207) 338-5654 or email@example.com

+All new Fellows are required to attend TWO weekend-long retreats during their Fellowship year.
 In late September and early October, annual fall retreats are held in New England and California to welcome new Fellows in each region and provide an opportunity for all Fellows to renew acquaintances.
-It is a requirement of the Fellowship that new Fellows attend the fall retreat the year they are selected.
+In February or March 2015, a leadership development training will be held as a spring retreat (location to be announced).
+It is a requirement of the Fellowship that new Fellows attend retreats in the year they are selected.
 Past Fellows are always encouraged to attend these retreats.
 New Fellows will be notified of the exact dates and locations for the annual retreats at the time of their Fellowship award.
-We also hold additional retreats and networking events in winter and spring, open to all Fellows.

 Use of Fellowship Funds

 The Fellowship is paid in two equal installments, the first in June and the second in late January.
 The entire grant may be applied to one or more of the following: tuition, matriculation and other university fees, living expenses, education or research related expenses.
 To the extent that the fellowship is not used for tuition, it may be considered income and the Fellow may be liable for income tax.
 The Foundation does not file IRS-1099 Forms on the Fellowships.
 Fellows are, however, required to submit a report of expenditures to the Foundation at the end of the Fellowship year.
 Please consult with your tax advisor for proper treatment of the award.

 Switzer Fellows are required to submit two written reports during their Fellowship year.
 An interim report must be received by January 15, mid-way through the Fellowship year, and a final report by June 15 at the end of the Fellowship year.
 Guidelines and requirements for these reports will be provided in advance of each due date.
 Payment for the second half of the Fellowship award will be released upon receipt of a satisfactory interim report.